liquid-rocketry-illinois/RCP-Host/RCP.md

 ### Writes

-To write to a mtor, use the following format:
+To write to a motor, use the following format:
 - The first byte contains the ID of the device to write to
 - The next 4 bytes contain a float encoding the speed to set the motor to (rotations per minute)